 - This happens in the stage show Franklin's Big Adventure with "The Dinosaur Song," which is also available on the music album "Hey, It's Franklin!"

-- Furry Confusion: On one side of the scale, we have Franklin, Beaver, Goose, Bear, Eagle, etc, which are all semi-anthropomorphic: they almost look like their real world counterparts but are capable of speaking a common language and often the four legged animals walk on two.
+- On one side of the scale, we have Franklin, Beaver, Goose, Bear, Eagle, etc, which are all semi-anthropomorphic: they almost look like their real world counterparts but are capable of speaking a common language and often the four legged animals walk on two.
 On the other hand, we have the Henry (a hamster - two hamsters actually, both named Henry), Goldie (Franklin's pet goldfish) and a baby duckling, and many other birds who are purely zoomorphic.

 - In "Franklin Migrates" (also available in book form as "Franklin Celebrates"), Franklin meets Goose's extended family, who all behave much more like regular geese by migrating to the south in the winter.
 The book version even goes so far as to suggest that Goose doesn't agree with her parents' practice of staying put.
 As the other geese fly away, Goose whispers "One day I will be with them, Franklin."

 - Then there was the story of Franklin wanting a pet dog.
 (His realization that a pet dog didn't suit him was how he ended up getting Goldie instead.)

 - The "Wake Up, Spring" song in Franklin and the Green Knight has Rabbit getting pelted by nuts after pestering a squirrel resting a tree while searching for signs of spring.
 Which is odd, because this series does have fully anthropomorphic squirrels.
 Non-anthro squirrels were also seen in some installments of the original television show.
 Franklin and the Green Knight also has what appear to be non-anthro deer, seen in the reprise of that song, performed by the characters.